Backcountry Conditions

 Many of the park's trails are still snow covered.
 Check out the snowpack map (right side of linked page) to see estimated snow depths.

-Most streams are likely still crossable, however as temperatures warm streams will soon begin to rise and become too high and dangerous to cross.
+Most streams are starting to rise, and as temperatures warm streams will soon begin to become too high and dangerous to cross.
 Streams which are crossable in the morning may rise to unsafe levels by afternoon.
 Don’t get caught on the wrong side of a stream.
 If you must cross – scout out the safest location, the best crossing may not be in the exact location where the trail meets the stream.
 Above all use caution and be safe around all streams.
 Yellowstone’s backcountry does not have many bridges, please evaluate planned travel routes for any potentially hazardous stream crossings.

 The fishing season is currently closed until Saturday May 25th.
 Learn more about Fishing in the Park.